What is the Googlebot?

 How does the Googlebot work?

-The web crawler uses algorithms to determine which pages to crawl, at what frequencies to crawl the pages, and from how many pages to retrieve information.
+The Webcrawler uses algorithms to determine which pages are to be searched, at which frequency the pages are to be searched and from how many pages information is to be retrieved.
 The Googlebot starts with a list generated from previous sessions.
 This list is then supplemented by the sitemaps of the Webmaster supplements.
 The software scans all linked elements on the websites it searches and notices new pages, page updates and dead links.
 The information collected is used to optimize the Index from Google on the web.

 How can I influence the Google crawler?